janfabian/cv/markdown/resume.md

     * AWS VPC

 [2Pocket](https://www.2pocket.com)
-:   *Web application + React Native mobile application* :   *New technologies/frameworks learnt on this project*
+:   *12 months, Web application + React Native mobile application*

+    The 2Pocket app was the initial one where we used React Native - GraphQL - Node.js stack.
+2Pocket is a mobile waiter, you can order and pay with it.
+We had to build Manager web UI to integrate menu items.
+Paying with a card is provided by CSOB Paygate.

+    *New technologies/frameworks learnt on this project*

     * Travis
     * Koa.js